9 Best Note-Taking Apps to Make Your Life Easier

 2. Google Keep

-Nearly everyone uses Google in some fashion, so it’s only natural that Google Keep would be a great option as a note-taking app, especially for those who aren’t completely immersed in Apple products.
+Nearly everyone uses Google in some fashion, so it’s only natural that Google Keep would be a great option as one of the best note-taking apps, especially for those who aren’t completely immersed in Apple products.

 Most Android devices come with it pre-loaded, so it’s the closest thing to an Apple Notes for Android.
 Though Google Keep isn’t ideal for deep and comprehensive note-taking, it does easily sync with all Google applications, meaning you can share between your phone, your Gmail, and Google Docs seamlessly.